No organization can be competitive in the global economy without healthy and productive employees.

 Step 1: Identify goals and metrics

-The employee health plan should be designed in alignment with the overall business goals.
+The musculoskeletal benefits program should be designed in alignment with the overall business goals.
 Despite its obviousness, less than 10% of the organizations have a written strategic benefits plans with measured goals.

 By clearly defining goals and metrics—whether in cost savings, health outcomes, member experience, productivity, absenteeism and presenteeism—on a regular basis, companies can accurately identify issues and make constant adjustments necessary to boost health plan performance.